tommypacker/Twitter-Bot-Tutorial/README.md

 ##Step 2: Install Tweepy

-From your terminal, run "pip install tweepy".
+From your terminal, run ```pip install tweepy```.
 This will install the Twitter library to your computer.

 ##Step 3: Create a Twitter Application